-Log on to the computer and choose the COSAM pool.
-Double click the 'phy-lab' icon on the desktop, and open the PASCO Capstone program.
-Under File, select Open Experiment, choose the file folder named "capstone-activities", and then select the Newtons 2nd Law Activity.
+Data will be collected using Data Studio.
+After starting Data Studio, locate the labdocs folder and open the file called Newtons 2nd Law Lab.
 After the file opens, there should be two graphs ready to collect data.
 One graph will be Position vs time, and the other graph should be Force vs time.
+Drag and resize the graphs so that both graphs can be viewed at the same time.